 Liturgy/Sacraments Topic Session

 Proposals should be between 200-500 words and include the author’s name, institution, and contact information.
-The deadline for submission is September 1, 2012.
-Proposals are to be sent to the convener, Rhodora Beaton, email@example.com.
-Notification of acceptance for presentations will be given by September 21, 2012.
+The deadline for submission is September 1, 2013.
+Notification of acceptance for presentations will be given by September 14, 2013.
 A maximum of three papers will be selected for the session.
-Please articulate in the proposal any audio-visual support required.
-Authors of accepted papers must submit a 100 word précis by October 5, 2012.
+Please specify in the proposal any audio-visual support required.
+Authors of accepted papers must submit a 100 word précis by October 5, 2013.
 Recall that CTSA policy limits presenters to one speaking role on the convention program, with the exception of underrepresented constituencies.
-Those making proposals should ordinarily be CTSA members in good standing.
+Please send proposals to the convener, Steve Rodenborn (firstname.lastname@example.org).